A new identity of Dickson polynomials: Galois action and related factorizations

 \section{Galois action and related factorizations}

-Since the roots of the two polynomials $C(x)+a$ and $x^{q+1} + a x + a$ belong to the same field $L=F \circ \F_q(y)$, any element of the Galois group $\Gal(L/F)$ simultaneously permutes the roots of $C(x)+a$ and of $x^{q+1} + a x + a$.
+Since the roots of the two polynomials $C(x)+a$ and $x^{q+1} + a x + a$ generate the same field $\LL$, any element of the Galois group $\Gal(\LL/\F)$ simultaneously permutes the roots of $C(x)+a$ and of $x^{q+1} + a x + a$.
 For this reason, the factorizations of these two polynomials are related.
 This section explores this.